ewelot/airtools/doc/manual-en.md

 the comet.

 The resulting output images have names starting with the image set name.
-Stacks centered on the moving comet have a fixed string suffix ’\_m’.
+Stacks centered on the moving comet have a fixed string suffix `_m`.
 The images contain 16bit integer data and are either in PGM (monochrome, gray image) or PPM (RGB image) format.
-The choice of these formats over FITS is mainly due to historic reasons - the software originally was written to reduce DSLR images only - and because many of the underlying image reduction software programs simply do not operate on (RGB-) FITS images. image metadata are stored in associated ASCII header files using the file extension ‘.head’.
+The choice of these formats over FITS is mainly due to historic reasons - the software originally was written to reduce DSLR images only - and because many of the underlying image reduction software programs simply do not operate on (RGB-) FITS images. image metadata are stored in associated ASCII header files using the file extension `.head`.

 # Large Aperture Comet Photometry